paul-ollis/vim-vpe/docs/api/api.vpe.rst

             This will update the buffer, even if 'modifiable' is not set.

-        .. py:method:: marker_set(name: str)

-            Get the marker set with a given name.

-            The marker set for a given name is created on demand.

         .. py:method:: range(a: int,b: int) -> Range

             Get a `Range` for the buffer.